-The design of real-world auctions is informed by a branch of economics known as Auction Theory.
-This discipline focuses on the way in which auction design influences bidder behavior and, how information about the bidding parties and the nature of the assets for sale can influence auction design.
-Auction Theory is generally thought to have its roots in an article published in 19611 by the Canadian-American economics professor William Vickrey, but went largely unnoticed until years later when theorists became actively involved in work on the subject.
+The design of real-world auctions is informed by a branch of economics known as "auction theory."
+This discipline focuses on the ways in which auction design influences bidder behavior and how information about the bidding parties and the nature of the assets for sale can influence auction design.
+Auction theory is generally thought to have its roots in an article published in 19611 by Canadian-American economics Prof. William Vickrey, but went largely unnoticed until years later when theorists became actively involved in work on the subject.

-While there are a number of inputs to auction design, the primary goal remains achieving the highest possible selling price.
-A well-designed auction elicits each bidder's maximum willingness to pay, minimizing what economists refer to as "consumer surplus" or the difference between a buyer's willingness to pay and purchase price.
+While there are a number of inputs to auction design, the primary goal remains achieving the highest-possible selling price.
+A well-designed auction elicits each bidder's maximum willingness to pay.

 For example, Haley and Josh are each bidding on an item at an auction where bid increments are a minimum of \$10.
-Haley is willing to pay \$500 and Josh is willing to pay no more than \$250.
-In a traditional English style auction, the auctioneer would start the bidding and the two bid against each other until either Haley or Josh bids \$250.
+Haley is willing to pay \$500, and Josh is willing to pay no more than \$250.
+In a traditional English-style auction, the auctioneer would start the bidding, and the two would bid against each other until either Haley or Josh bids \$250.
 If Haley bids \$250 first, that will be the selling price.
-If Josh bids \$250, Haley will raise by \$10 and win.
-This leaves \$260 for the seller and Haley retains \$240 of consumer surplus.
-Effective auction design, however, can be leveraged to extract greater value from Haley.
-As discussed below, skilled auctioneers utilize information they develop over the course of a sale process to devise an auction structure which results in a better seller outcome.
+If Josh bids \$250, Haley will raise by \$10 and win, generating \$10 more for the seller.
+However, effective auction design can be leveraged to extract greater value from Haley.
+As discussed herein, skilled auctioneers utilize information they develop over the course of a sale process to devise an auction structure that results in a better seller outcome.